vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 #### Verify Replication

-1. Return to the terminal where `ysqlsh` is open.
+1. Return to the shell where `ysqlsh` is running.
 Perform DMLs on `employees` table.

 ```sql
 BEGIN;